m-edal/normet/docs/autodew.rst

     :type fraction: float, optional
     :param model_config: Configuration dictionary for model training parameters.
     :type model_config: dict, optional
-    :param n_samples: Number of samples for normalization.
+    :param n_samples: Number of samples for normalisation.
 Default is 300.
     :type n_samples: int, optional
     :param seed: Seed for random operations.
 Default is 7654321.
     :type seed: int, optional
-    :param n_cores: Number of CPU cores to be used for normalization (-1 for all available cores).
-Default is -1.
+    :param n_cores: Number of CPU cores to be used for normalisation.
+Default is total CPU cores minus one.
     :type n_cores: int, optional
     :param weather_df: DataFrame containing weather data for resampling.
 Default is None.
-    :type weather_df: pd.DataFrame, optional
+    :type weather_df: pandas.DataFrame, optional
-    :param aggregate: Whether to aggregate results.
+    :param verbose: Whether to print progress messages.
 Default is True.
-    :type aggregate: bool, optional
+    :type verbose: bool, optional

-    :returns: Transformed dataset with normalized values and model statistics.
+    :returns: Transformed dataset with normalised values and DataFrame containing model statistics.
-    :rtype: tuple(pd.DataFrame, pd.DataFrame)
+    :rtype: tuple (pandas.DataFrame, pandas.DataFrame)

     **Example:**

     .. code-block:: python

+        >>> import pandas as pd
+        >>> from some_module import do_all
-        df = pd.read_csv('timeseries_data.csv')
+        >>> df = pd.read_csv('timeseries_data.csv')
-        value = 'target'
+        >>> value = 'target'
-        feature_names = ['feature1', 'feature2', 'feature3']
+        >>> feature_names = ['feature1', 'feature2', 'feature3']
-        variables_resample = ['feature1', 'feature2']
+        >>> variables_resample = ['feature1', 'feature2']
-        df_dew, mod_stats = do_all(df, value=value, feature_names=feature_names, variables_resample=variables_resample)
+        >>> df_dew, mod_stats = do_all(df, value=value, feature_names=feature_names, variables_resample=variables_resample)

     **Notes:**

-    - Uses specified parameters to prepare data, train the model, and normalize the dataset.
-    - Ensures reproducibility by using the specified random `seed`.
-    - Facilitates monitoring of progress during the normalization process if `verbose` is True.
-    - If no pre-trained `model` is provided, a new model will be trained using the provided configuration.
+    - If a model is not provided, the function will train a new model using the specified parameters.
+    - Model statistics are collected for testing, training, and the entire dataset.
+    - The function uses the specified number of CPU cores for normalisation, defaulting to one less than the total number of cores.
+    - If a weather DataFrame is provided, it is used for resampling meteorological parameters; otherwise, the input DataFrame is used.
+    - Progress messages are printed if `verbose` is set to True.

-.. function:: do_all_unc(df=None, value=None, feature_names=None, variables_resample=None, split_method='random', fraction=0.75,
-                         model_config=None, n_samples=300, n_models=10, confidence_level=0.95, seed=7654321, n_cores=-1, weather_df=None)
+.. function:: do_all_unc(df=None, value=None, feature_names=None, variables_resample=None, split_method='random', fraction=0.75, model_config=None, n_samples=300, n_models=10, confidence_level=0.95, seed=7654321, n_cores=None, weather_df=None, verbose=True)

     Performs uncertainty quantification by training multiple models with different random seeds and calculates statistical metrics.

-    This function performs the entire pipeline from data preparation to model training and normalization, with an added step to quantify uncertainty by training multiple models using different random seeds.
-It returns a dataframe containing observed values, mean, standard deviation, median, confidence bounds, and weighted values, as well as a dataframe with model statistics.

     :param df: Input dataframe containing the time series data.
-    :type df: pd.DataFrame
+    :type df: pandas.DataFrame
     :param value: Column name of the target variable.
     :type value: str
     :param feature_names: List of feature column names.
     :type feature_names: list of str
-    :param variables_resample: List of sampled feature names for normalization.
+    :param variables_resample: List of sampled feature names for normalisation.
     :type variables_resample: list of str
     :param split_method: Method to split the data ('random' or other methods).
 Default is 'random'.
     :type split_method: str, optional